South Africa has virus testing backlog of nearly 100,000

 South Africa has conducted more tests for the virus than any other country in Africa — more than 655,000 — and has the most confirmed cases with 27,403.

-One of the latest people to die in South Africa was an employee with the National Health Laboratory Services.
+One of the latest to die of COVID-19 in South Africa was a National Health Laboratory Services employee.
 “We understand this tragedy will certainly test you,” the ministry said in a message to her colleagues, adding that the government is committed to providing proper protective gear.

 That, too, faces shortages across Africa.
 More than 3,400 health workers on the continent had been infected as of a week ago, according to the World Health Organization.